 Perhaps the most popular and easily accessible place (that can be reached using the free city bus) to capture Perth’s skyline from, with a bit of green and a glittering blue in the frame, is Kings Park.
 The elevated position of the place gives sweeping panoramic views over the city, with the Swan River and the Darling Ranges beautifully distributed in the distance.
 Walk along the Frazer Avenue to find your favorite spot, or head straight to Kaarta Gar-Up Lookout for assured views.

-Popular among locals and tourist alike, Cottesloe beach is a bustling strip of glittering white sand, clear turquoise waters and the iconic Indiana Tea House that takes the center-stage on the foreshore.
+Popular among locals and tourists alike, Cottesloe beach is a bustling strip of glittering white sand, clear turquoise waters and the iconic Indiana Tea House that takes the center-stage on the foreshore.
 To get the best shot, time your visit for the early evening to catch the west coast sunset.
 The beach is moreover popular for surfing if you want to capture some water sports action.

 Trigg Island Beach